 FC Köln of the German Bundesliga.
 He played for the youth team and finally worked his way up to the senior team, where he played several matches.
 In 1999, Emílio transferred to Alemannia Aachen, a team in the Second Division of the Bundesliga.

 HONDURAS AND MEXICO

-Emílio enjoyed a brief stint in Mexico in 2005, signing the Mexican second division side Querétaro where he helped the team win the 2005 Clausura title, scoring 10 goals in the process.
-After playing for a short time with Querataro, Emílio made a return to CD Olimpia in 2005 in time to lead them to championships in the 2005 Apertura and the 2006 Clausura, during which he once again won the scoring title.
-In 2006, Emílio’s eight goals in the UNCAF Tournament were enough to propel his team to the 2007 CONCACAF Champions’ cup.
+Emílio enjoyed a brief stint in Mexico in 2005 when he signed to the Mexican second division side Querétaro.
+He helped the team win the 2005 Clausura title, scoring 10 goals in the process.
+After playing for a short time with Querataro, Emílio made a return to CD Olimpia in 2005.
+He came in time to lead them to championships in the 2005 Apertura and the 2006 Clausura, during which he once again won the scoring title.
+In 2006, Emílio’s eight goals in the UNCAF Tournament were enough to propel his team to the 2007 CONCACAF Champions’ Cup.
 Ironically enough, Emílio would go on to play against CD Olimpia in the 2007 CONCACAF Champions’ Cup with his new club, D.C.
 United.

 MAJOR LEAGUE SOCCER